NotAShelf/nyx/docs/notes/2023-03-14-impermanence.md

 swapon "$DISK"2
 ```

-I do in fact use swap in the oh so civilized year of 2023[^1].
+_I do in fact use swap in the civilized year of 2023[^1].
+If I were a little
+more advanced, and if I did not disable hibernation due to overly-hardened
-If I were a little more advanced, I would also be encrypting the swap to secure the hibernates... but that is _currently_ out of my scope.
+kernel parameters, I would also be encrypting the swap to secure the hibernates...
+but that is *currently* out of my scope.
+You may find this desirable, however, I
+will not be providing instructions on that._

-Encrypt your partition, and open it to make it available under /dev/mapper/enc
+Encrypt your partition, and open it to make it available under `/dev/mapper/enc`.

 ```bash
 cryptsetup --verify-passphrase -v luksFormat "$DISK"3 # /dev/sda3
 cryptsetup open "$DISK"3 enc
 ```

-Now partition the encrypted partition.
+Now partition the encrypted device block.

 ```bash
 parted "$DISK" -- mkpart primary 9GiB 100%
 mkfs.btrfs -L NIXOS /dev/mapper/enc
 ```

-[^1]:
-    I could be using `tmpfs` for `/` at this point in time.
-Unfortunately, since I share this setup on some of my low-end laptops, I've got no RAM
-    to spare - which is exactly why I have opted out with BTRFS.
-It is a reliable filesystem that I am used to, and it allows for us to use a script
-    that we'll see later on.

 ```bash
 mount -t btrfs /dev/mapper/enc /mnt